loovity/loovity/README.md

 ## Priorities:
 * Define governance and data structure of Loovity.
-* Develop the Loovity hub webpage.
+* Develop the Loovity hub web-page.

 ### Collaboration needed.